microsoft/botframework-solutions/docs/_docs/skills/tutorials/migrate-to-new-skill/csharp/1-how-to.md

     With this block of code, when your skill receives an EndOfConversation activity it will clear out the existing dialog state so the skill will be in a clean state ready for the next conversation.

-7. Update to use `EndOfConversation` instead of Handoff when a conversation completed
+1. Update to use `EndOfConversation` instead of Handoff when a conversation completed

     In the `OnDialogCompleteAsync` function of `MainDialog.cs`, instead of sending back a 'Handoff' activity, update it to be `EndOfConversation` inline with the new Skills changes.
+Replace the entire contents with the code below.

     ```csharp
+    // Retrieve the prior dialogs result if provided to return on the Skill EndOfConversation event.
+    ObjectPath.TryGetPathValue<object>(outerDc.Context.TurnState, TurnPath.LASTRESULT, out object dialogResult);

-        var response = outerDc.Context.Activity.CreateReply();
+    var endOfConversation = new Activity(ActivityTypes.EndOfConversation)
-        response.Type = ActivityTypes.Handoff -> ActivityTypes.EndOfConversation;
+    {
+        Code = EndOfConversationCodes.CompletedSuccessfully,
+        Value = dialogResult
+    };

+    await outerDc.Context.SendActivityAsync(endOfConversation, cancellationToken);
-        await outerDc.Context.SendActivityAsync(response);
+    await outerDc.EndDialogAsync(result);
     ```

-8. Add code in the exception handler of the adapter to send an EndOfConversation activity back
+1. Add code in the exception handler of the adapter to send an EndOfConversation activity back

     In the exception handler of the `DefaultAdapter` normally located in the `Adapters` folder, add code to send an `EndOfConversation` activity back to complete a conversation when exception happens:

     ```csharp
     OnTurnError = async (turnContext, exception) =>
     {
+        // Send and EndOfConversation activity to the skill caller with the error to end the conversation
+        // and let the caller decide what to do.
-        var eocActivity = turnContext.Activity.CreateReply();
+        var endOfConversation = Activity.CreateEndOfConversationActivity();
+        endOfConversation.Code = "SkillError";
-        eocActivity.Type = ActivityTypes.EndOfConversation;
+        endOfConversation.Text = exception.Message;
-        await outerDc.Context.SendActivityAsync(eocActivity);
+        await context.SendActivityAsync(endOfConversation);
         ...
     };

     ```

-9. Keep using the MultiProviderAuthDialog (No action needed)
+1. Keep using the MultiProviderAuthDialog (No action needed)

     In the previous model the parent bot (VA) is the responsible for performing OAuth tasks by acting on behalf of a skill thus ensuring a common, shared authentication experience across an assistant.
 With this new release, Skills can now perform their own authentication requests and still benefit from a shared trust boundary.

     The existing `MultiProviderAuthDialog` if used will automatically adapt to this change and no changes are required.
 As required you can switch to using the `OAuthPrompt` directly.

-> A change to the Skill Manifest schema is expected shortly, this document will be updated to reflect additional steps when complete.
+In order to update to the new Skill manifest schema and handle Action invocation follow steps 2 and 3 of this tutorial.